Turkish lira jumps as central bank chief says rate cuts long way off

 She said Agbal’s comments reaffirmed that the central bank, which in recent years has often bowed to political pressure to cut interest rates, now wanted to keep them high to get inflation under control.

-Agbal also said that the bank wanted to gradually rebuild its depleted foreign reserves.
-Kalen said this “sounds like a sensible plan to reverse one of Turkey’s key external vulnerabilities”.
+Agbal also said that the bank wanted to gradually rebuild its depleted foreign exchange reserves.
+This “sounds like a sensible plan to reverse one of Turkey’s key external vulnerabilities”, Soc Gen’s Kalen said.

 With the lira gaining, key forex market volatility gauges are now at their lowest levels since late July.
 Turkish government bonds extended rises that have seen most leap roughly 20% since early November.